creold/illustrator-scripts/md/Item.md

 Swaps the coordinates of two selected objects by reference point and the order within the layer optionally.

 > [!WARNING]
 > The script doesn't support opacity masks.
 The objects will be moved, but the masks will remain at the previous coordinates.
+Use the [SwapObjects-OpMasksMod](https://ais.sergosokin.ru/dl/swap-objects.zip) script to swap objects with opacity masks.

 ![SwapObjects](https://i.ibb.co/L5SkN4W/Swap-Objects.gif)